 About this data

 This indicator uses referral-to-treatment waiting time data for children and young people (aged up to 19 years old) with an eating disorder.
 Their wait ends during the quarter that NICE-approved treatment was started.
 The referral is classified as urgent or routine by the community eating disorder service, based on the level of risk that the child or young person is thought to be exposed to.
 This may include physical risk, psychiatric risk, safeguarding or other areas of risk.
-The data covers children aged up to 19 years old.
-Due to small numbers referred in some areas, suppression rules have been applied to the published data to mitigate risks of case disclosure.
+The data covers children and young people aged up to 19 years old.
+Due to small numbers being referred in some areas, suppression rules have been applied to the published data to mitigate risks of case disclosure.

-For more information, please see the Access and Waiting Time Standard for Children and Young People with an Eating Disorder and NHS England's Guidance and Risk of Disclosure document.
+For more information, please see the Access and Waiting Time Standard for Children and Young People with an Eating Disorder and NHS England's Guidance and Risk of Disclosure documents.